DrDramas/gadget1-proton-detector-efficiency-model/README.md

 ### Note on code provenance

-The numerical results reported in the published paper were generated with an earlier, serial implementation of this code.
-The implementation has since been refactored for clarity, configurability, and parallelization, but the underlying physics and numerical methods are unchanged.
-The refactored code has been validated against the original by comparing detection efficiencies across the systematic parameter scan; the central values agree across all proton energies from 250 keV to 2.4 MeV within Monte Carlo statistical uncertainty.
+The numerical results reported in the published paper were generated with an earlier implementation of this code.
+The software has since been refactored for clarity, configurability, and improved parallelization, but the underlying physics and numerical methods are unchanged.
+The refactored code has been validated against the original by comparing detection efficiencies across the systematic parameter scan; the central values agree across all proton energies from 0.25 MeV to 2.4 MeV within Monte Carlo statistical uncertainty.